Axway/platform-management-docs/content/en/docs/management_guide/managing_applications/managing_mobile_backend_services_datasources/_index.md

 ### Push notification settings

-The **iOS** and **Android** tabs are where you configure Dashboard to use the APNS or either the FCM or GCM push notification services.
-For details, see [Configuring Push Services](/docs/dashboard_guide/managing_applications/managing_mobile_backend_services_datasources/sending_and_scheduling_push_notifications/).
+The **iOS** and **Android** tabs are where you configure use of APNS, FCM, or GCM push notification services.
+For details, see [Configuring Push Services](/docs/management_guide/managing_applications/managing_mobile_backend_services_datasources/sending_and_scheduling_push_notifications/).

 #### iOS push notification settings

 Click the **iOS** tab to configure the application to use the Apple Push Notification service.
 Before configuring APN, you need to create a Push Notification Certificate and export it as a PKCS #8 or #12 file.
-For instructions, see [Configuring push services for iOS devices](/docs/dashboard_guide/managing_applications/managing_mobile_backend_services_datasources/sending_and_scheduling_push_notifications/).
+For instructions, see [Configuring push services for iOS devices](/docs/management_guide/managing_applications/managing_mobile_backend_services_datasources/sending_and_scheduling_push_notifications/).

 To configure the p8 format